SeanOverton/signals-game/README.md

     - cut scenes -> space to continue, cut scene
     - updated combat node, to have some real basic combat
     - story can offer a bit more lore... interaction

-- marketing strategy -> pump out 3 content every day for 30 days
+- marketing strategy -> pump out 3 content every day for 30 days (lets go for longer than this?)
     - note: balatro took 2 years to build... and they had a demo/wishlist up on steam for months.
 Earlier user feedback the better though
     - I think initially the marketing content is to drive some interest